hapax/hapax.github.io/assets/teaching.md

   skills are more important than ever before, but high school maths classes are dull, alienating and disempower students.
 How do we improve them, and plug some of the holes in the pipeline?
 I propose we make maths interesting!
-I illustrate the approach for derivatives, and discuss how it can realistically implemented.*
+I illustrate this approach for teaching derivatives.*

 ### Contents